Gazikumukh Khanate: Intrusion of Peter I of Russia

-Governing Shirwan
+Governing Shirvan

 In 1725 (in another version in 1728) Turkey issued a Firman that proclaimed Surkhay-khan I the ruler of Shirvan.
 According to Butkov, Surkhay-khan I was not subordinate to Turkish authority "as he understood his strength".
 Surkhay-khan I receiving the title of khan of Shirvan and Gazi-Kumukh, made Shemakha his residence, built schools, fortresses and roads.

 Historian Gusaynov wrote that "as early as July 1730 shah of Persia offered Surkhay-khan I a position of Persian viceroy in Shemakha but Surkhay-khan I refused".
 In 1733 Nader, a commander-in-chief of the Persian army, defeated the Turkish army near Baghdad.
 Accordingly, Turkey was transferring to Persia several provinces including Shirvan.
 General Nader sent his messenger to Surkhay-khan I of Shirvan and demanded him to leave.
 Surkhay-khan I wrote to Nader a letter saying that "Shirvan was conquered by the Lezgins (Dagestani) swords and not given to him by Turkey as a gift, and that neither Sultan of Turkey nor Ahmed of Baghdad have the right to request him to hand over this territory".
 Surkhay-khan I reflected the will of Dagestanis and Shirvanis who were categorically against the Persian takeover of Shirvan.